emrebasp/A-neural-field-model-for-cortical-spreading-depression/README.md

 Matlab code package for a neural field model for cortical spreading depression v1.0.0.

 This Matlab code package contains the implementation of the model presented in Baspinar et al. [1].
-The directory called «  TimeStep» contains the simulation m-files.
+The directory called «TimeStep» contains the simulation m-files.
 The main file is « timestep.m » In addition to this, timeStepIteration.m can be used to obtain the bifurcation diagrams of the model.
 See [1] for all details.
 This code package was prepared by Emre Baspinar and Daniele Avitabile.
 Please cite [1] and [2] if you use, adapt or modify this code package.

 Bibliography